-where $Q_{1-\alpha}$ is the $\alpha$th quantile of Gumbel distribution with $\mu = -2\log(2\sqrt{\pi})$ and $\beta = 2$.
-In Section \ref{Simulation}, we carry out extensive simulation studies to investigate the finite sample performance of the proposed test of hypothesis.

-\subsection{The Asymptotic Power}
+\subsection{THE ASYMPTOTIC POWER}

-In this subsection, we study the asymptotic power of the proposed test.
-To guarantee a good testing power, we need the following theoretical assumption. \begin{Ass} The maximum grouped difference between $B_x$ and $B_y$ satisfies:
+In this subsection, we investigate the asymptotic power of the proposed test procedure.
+To guarantee good testing power, we need the following theoretical assumption. \begin{assumption} The maximum grouped difference between $B_x$ and $B_y$ satisfies:

 and